Legendcx/legendcxFireContact/README.md

 ### Description

-Project aims to create a Contact App.
+Project aims to create a Add Contact App.

 ### Visualization of the Website